 Non-religious wedding officiants often have more flexibility in choosing their attire compared to those who belong to a religious organization.
 The key to selecting what to wear as a wedding officiant is understanding that a non-religious ceremony tends to focus more on the couple’s love story and personal beliefs.

-When choosing your outfit, keep in mind that you are still an important figure in the ceremony, and your attire should reflect that significance.
+When choosing your outfit, keep in mind that while you’re not the focus of the event, you’re still an important (and highly visible) figure in the ceremony.
+Your attire should reflect that significance.
 You don’t want to overshadow the couple, but you do want to look polished and well-put-together.

 Generally, secular officiants steer clear of overly casual clothing, such as T-shirts or jeans, instead opting for refined yet approachable styles that convey confidence without drawing too much attention.